 - events that have another obvious cause (for example, co-existing conditions)

-- Download the Adverse Event Following Immunization case report form
+- Download the Adverse Event Following Immunization case report form or the Report of Adverse Event Following Immunization with COVID-19 Vaccine (for non-public health professionals reporting AEFI following COVID-19 vaccination)

 - Complete the form and print it